This post may contain affiliate links. Please see my disclosure policy for details.

 Whatever the case, there are definitive records that the Zamorin Raja of Calicut wrote Krishnagiti, based on the life of Krishna, in the 17th century to be performed as Krishnattom.

-Over time, this dance was shaped into the practice we see today and was performed on religious festivals in temples.
+Over time, this dance was shaped into the practice we see today and was performed at religious festivals in temples.
 The performances would go on for days!

 Nowadays, as well as festivals, the performers put on shows for tourists like you and me.